Phil Perry: Biography

-In 2006, former co-producer of the Magic album, Chris "Big Dog" Davis, urged Perry to record a collection of R&B hits titled Classic Love Songs as an independent one-off project for Shanachie Records.
+In 2006, producer Chris "Big Dog" Davis, urged Perry to record a collection of R&B hits titled Classic Love Songs as an independent one-off project for Shanachie Records.
 Since that time, Perry has recorded four projects for that label with Davis, including a project with Melba Moore.
 In 2007 he reunited with Dave Koz and toured the country.
-The same year, he released the album "Mighty Love," for which he was voted the 2007 Male Vocalist of the Year in the SoulTracks Readers' Choice Awards.
-In 2008, Perry recorded a duet album with Tony Award-winning vocalist Melba Moore titled "The Gift of Love."
+The same year, he released the album Mighty Love, for which he was voted the 2007 Male Vocalist of the Year in the SoulTracks Readers' Choice Awards.
+In 2008, Perry recorded a duet album with Moore titled The Gift of Love.
 It was awarded the Duo Album of the Year Award in the SoulTracks Readers Choice Awards.

 After returning from a South African trip, Perry became ill during a performance with Pieces of a Dream, in October 2009, at Southern Connecticut State University.
 Unsubstantiated rumors began to circulate that he had died.
 While there was no definitive medical diagnosis for the collapse, he was treated at a local New Haven hospital and released with the strong recommendation that he take some time off and rest.
 In 2010, "Ready for Love" was released by Shanachie.
-Inspired to continue writing after his health scare, this effort featured more Phil Perry originals than in any of his earlier releases, which was said to be of great satisfaction to him.
+Inspired to continue writing after his health scare, this effort featured more Perry originals than in any of his earlier releases, which was said to be of great satisfaction to him.

-March 2013 saw the release of Say Yes, his 10th solo album, and the 5th on Shanachie.
-It charted in the Top Ten on Billboard and A.C.
-Smooth jazz charts, as well as receiving Smooth Jazz top vocal credits.
-Two years after its release, Say Yes continued its steady climb to become one of Billboard's 2014 top smooth-jazz singles, featuring Perry in a classic duet cover of Where Is the Love? with Chanté Moore.
+March 2013 saw the release of Say Yes, his 10th solo album, and the fifth on Shanachie.
+It charted in the top ten on the Billboard and A.C.
+Smooth jazz charts, and received Smooth Jazz top vocal credits.
+Two years after its release, Say Yes continued produced one of Billboard's 2014 top smooth jazz singles, featuring Perry in a duet cover of Where Is the Love? with Chanté Moore.

-The 11th solo release from Perry on the Shanachie label—A Better Man—was #1 on the Billboard Contemporary Jazz chart in the first week of its release.
+The 11th solo release from Perry on the Shanachie label—A Better Man in 2015—reached #1 on the Billboard Contemporary Jazz chart in the first week of its release.